-The source of water for the Midwest Palos community in our Chicago Metro District is groundwater.
-A single well draws water from the Niagra Aquifer.
-An aquifer is a porous underground formation (such as sand or gravel) that is saturated with water.
+The source of water for the Terra Cotta community of our Chicago Metro District is groundwater.
+Two wells draw water from sand and gravel aquifer that is overlain with material of low permeability.
+An aquifer is a porous underground formation (such as sand and gravel) that is saturated with water.

-The Illinois EPA has determined that the source water being used by the II American - Midwest Palos Division Community Water Supply is not susceptible to to contamination.
+The Illinois EPA has determined that the Terra Cotta water supply's source water is not susceptible to contamination.
 This determination is based on a number of criteria including: monitoring conducted at the wells; monitoring conducted at the entry point to the distribution system; and the available hydrogeologic data on the wells.
-Due to a favorable monitoring history, aquifer characteristics and inventory for potential sources of contamination, the Illinois Environmental Protection Agency (IEPA) has granted Midwest Palos a monitoring waiver that reduces the frequency of required monitoring for cyanide as well as volatile and synthetic organic chemicals.
-Based on the geologic characteristics of the well, the Illinois EPA has determined that the Midwest Palos well is not susceptible to contamination.

 The IEPA has completed a source water assessment for this system and a copy is available upon request by calling Laura Marcasciano, Water Quality Supervisor, at 630-739-8846.
-To view a summary version of the completed Source Water Assessments, including: Importance of Source Water; Susceptibility to Contamination Determination; and documentation / recommendation of Source Water Protection Efforts, you may access the Illinois EPA website at http://www.epa.state.il.us/cgi-bin/wp/swap-fact-sheets.pl.
+To view a summary version of the completed Source Water Assessments, including: Importance of Source Water; Susceptibility to Contamination Determination; and documentation / recommendation of Source Water Protection Efforts, you may access the Illinois EPA website at http://dataservices.epa.illinois.gov/swap/factsheet.aspx.